Home/Fish/Hake Fillet

 Rich in omega-3 fatty acids, which support heart health and reduce inflammation.

-Contains essential vitamins and minerals, including Vitamin B12 and selenium, which are vital for energy metabolism and immune function.
+Contains essential vitamins and minerals, including B12 and selenium, which are important for energy metabolism and immune function.

-Low in calories and fat, making it suitable for weight management.
+Low in calories and fat, making it an excellent option for weight management.

 Possible Risks & Side Effects

-!May contain environmental contaminants such as mercury, so consumption should be moderated, especially for pregnant women.
+!May contain trace amounts of mercury; consumption should be moderated, especially for pregnant women.

 How to Prepare & Consume

-Pan-fry in a small amount of healthy oil to enhance flavor while keeping the dish light.
-Serve with a squeeze of lemon for added freshness.
+Best cooked by pan-frying in a small amount of healthy oil to enhance flavor while retaining moisture.

 Smart Selection & Storage